2022-cs4301/compiler/README.md

 - [x] 012
 - [x] 013
 - [x] 014
 - [ ] 015 ? - double check - all of the other errors don't write `.data` or `.bss`, this one does because the error is after the `.end` of the sourceFile.
+We might need to fix that (but I'm not sure).
 - [ ] 016 ? - we catch the error but no text is written to asm.
 Is that okay?
 - [ ] 017 ? - not sure if this should be a non-keyword id error
 - [x] 018